AI Agent Index

 Pros

-• Native CRM integrations with Salesforce Sales and Marketing Cloud, Microsoft Dynamics, and Zendesk: social interactions sync to customer records bidirectionally, supporting customer care use cases that scheduling-first competitors cannot match
+• Native CRM integrations with Salesforce, Microsoft Dynamics, and Zendesk.
+Social interactions sync to customer records bidirectionally, supporting customer care use cases that scheduling-first competitors cannot match.

-• Established enterprise reference base across 30,000+ customers in B2B and B2C: buyers find peer references at major organisations, which de-risks procurement decisions for large deployments versus newer challengers
+• Established enterprise reference base across 30,000+ customers in B2B and B2C.
+Buyers find peer references at major organizations, which de-risks procurement decisions for large deployments versus newer challengers.

 Limitations

-• AI capabilities are expanding with Trellis for insights and chatbot for customer response, but core publishing workflows still require human review and approval: teams expecting fully autonomous social campaign execution should note this is an intelligence-first platform, not an autonomous publishing engine
+• AI capabilities are expanding with Trellis for insights and chatbot for customer response, but core publishing workflows still require human review.
+Teams expecting fully autonomous social campaign execution should note this is an intelligence-first platform.

-• Influencer Marketing add-on is priced separately and has limited maturity versus dedicated platforms: teams running serious influencer programmes at scale typically still need Grin (from $249/month), Aspire, or CreatorIQ alongside Sprout for full workflow coverage
+• Influencer Marketing add-on is priced separately and has limited maturity versus dedicated platforms.
+Teams running serious influencer programs at scale typically still need Grin (from $249/month), Aspire, or CreatorIQ alongside Sprout.

 FeedHive